antronerds/r2-tutorials/docs/R2_Dataset_Addition.md

 defined within a track.
 These can be indicated by groupname:hexcolor.
  R2 will color groupnames
 automatically if such information information is not encountered.
 Finally, you may describe the contents of a track.
-Keep in mind providing suchg supporting annotation file is optional.
+Keep in mind providing such supporting annotation file is optional.